ScottishCovidResponse/hugo_source_files/content/docs/research/literature.md

 weight: 1
 ---

-## SCRC Procedure for Systematised Literature Review v1.2
+## SCRC procedure for systematised literature review v1.2
 <sub>Iain McKendrick, 19/06/2020</sub>

 **The purpose of this procedure is to outline an approach to systematised literature searches to obtain parameters and distributions for SCRC models.**